RobertWien/WebApp_SmartHome/README.md

-# 🌐 SIMULATION CONTROLLING EMBEDDED SYSTEM WITH PROTEUS, C# AND ARDUINO
+# 🌐 WEBAPP FRONT-END CONTROLLING SMART-HOME

-This project simulates controlling an Embedded System using **Proteus**, **C#**, and **Arduino**.

-- 🛠️ **Proteus** is used to design the virtual embedded system, including components such as LEDs, microcontrollers, LCDs, and other peripheral devices.
-- 💻 The control interface is developed in **C#** as a Desktop Application, which communicates with the system via **virtual COM ports** using the **RS232 protocol**.
-- ⚙️ The embedded firmware is written in **Arduino language (C/C++)** and uploaded to a virtual Arduino in Proteus to simulate the behavior of a real embedded controller.
+This Web Application is designed to control a Smart Home system by sending user requests from the app interface to a cloud server.
+The project leverages **Firebase**, a cloud service provided by **Google Cloud**, to handle real-time data transmission.

+When a request is sent from the app, the data is pushed to Firebase.
+Firebase then forwards the request to the Smart Home system, enabling users to control devices in their home remotely and efficiently.

 ---

 ## 🔧 Technologies Used

-- 💻 Visual Studio (C#)
+- 💻 Visual Studio
+- 🧠 JavaScript
+- ☁️ Firebase Realtime Database
-- 🎨 Proteus Design Suite
+- 🎨 HTML, CSS, Bootstrap
-- 🔌 Arduino IDE (Embedded code)
-- 📡 RS232 Serial Communication (Virtual COM)

----

 ## 🚀 Some images of this application
 ![image](https://github.com/user-attachments/assets/ab5cb0bf-58b6-4c65-8b2b-66e7115224db)